Equivalence Between Four Models of Associahedra: Description of Four Models of Associahedra

 \item $t_1$ and $t_2$ \textbf{intersect} if $t_1\cap t_2\neq \phi$ and $t_1\nsubseteq t_2$ and $t_2\nsubseteq t_1$.

 \item $t_1$ and $t_2$ are \textbf{adjacent} if $t_1\cap t_2= \phi$ and $t_1\cup t_2$ is a tube.

-\end{itemize} Two tubes are $\textbf{compatible}$ if they are neither adjacent nor they intersect i.e., $t_1$ and $t_2$ are compatible if they are nested or $t_1\cap t_2= \phi$ with $t_1\cup t_2$ is not a tube. \begin{defi} A \textit{tubing} $T$ of $\Gamma$ is a set of tubes of $\Gamma$ such that every pair of tubes in $T$ is compatible.
+\end{itemize} Two tubes are \textbf{compatible} if they are neither adjacent nor intersect i.e., $t_1$ and $t_2$ are compatible if they are nested or $t_1\cap t_2= \phi$ with $t_1\cup t_2$ are not tubes. \begin{defi} A \textit{tubing} $T$ of $\Gamma$ is a set of tubes of $\Gamma$ such that every pair of tubes in $T$ is compatible.
 A \textit{$k$-tubing} is a tubing with $k$ tubes. \end{defi} A few examples of tubings are given below.

-If we think of the $n-1$ nodes of a path graph $\Gamma$ as dividers between the $n$ letters of a word and the tube as a pair of parentheses enclosing the letters, then the compatibility condition of the tubes corresponds to the permissible bracketing of word.
+If we think of the $n-1$ nodes of a path graph $\Gamma$ as dividers between the $n$ letters of a word and the tube as a pair of parentheses enclosing the letters, then the compatibility condition of the tubes corresponds to the permissible bracketing of the word.
 Now using the combinatorial description (cf. Definition \ref{def:Associahedra1}) of $K_n$, one has the following result. \begin{lemma}{\cite[Lemma 2.3]{Devadoss2}} \,Let $\Gamma$ be a path graph with $n-1$ nodes.
 The face poset of $K_n$ is isomorphic to the poset of all valid tubings of $\Gamma$, ordered such that tubings $T\prec T'$ if $T$ is obtained from $T'$ by adding tubes. \end{lemma} On a graph, Devadoss \cite{Devadoss1} defines another set of tubes called design tubes. \begin{defi}[Design Tube] Let $G$ be a connected graph.
 A \textit{round tube} is a set of nodes of $G$ whose induced graph is a connected (and not necessarily proper) subgraph of $G$.
 A \textit{square tube} is a single node of $G$.
 Then round tubes and square tubes together called \textit{design tubes} of $G$. \end{defi}

 Two design tubes are compatible if \begin{enumerate} \item they are both round, they are not adjacent and do not intersect; \item otherwise, they are not nested. \end{enumerate}

 \begin{defi}[Design Tubing] A \textit{design tubing} $U$ of $G$ is a collection of design tubes of $G$ such that every pair of tubes in $U$ is compatible. \end{defi}